-The law library provides current editions of many of these resources at the reserve desk.
+The law library provides current editions of some of these resources at the reserve desk.
 Older editions are shelved in the main stacks.
 For ebooks of study guides, search in the library catalog.
-LexisNexis study aids and West Academic study aids are available from the law library's database page.
+LexisNexis study aids, West Academic study aids, and Wolters Kluwer study aids are available from the law library's database page.

 These resources supplement class readings or provide foundational understanding of a legal topic.